DFE-Digital/apply-for-teacher-training/app/views/content/covid_19_guidance.md

 We recognise that training providers continue to work under very difficult conditions.
-We previously announced that we won’t reject or decline any offers automatically until 20 April 2020. **We’ve now extended that date to 31 May 2020**.
+We previously announced that we will not reject or decline any offers automatically until 20 April 2020. **We’ve now extended that date to 31 May 2020**.

 Below we outline what this means for you and your candidates.
 We’ll keep you updated if anything else changes.